 Redemption Procedures.
-If less than all of the First Series A Bonds and the First Series B Bonds of any maturity shall be called for redemption, the particular the First Series A Bonds and the First Series B Bonds to be redeemed shall be selected by the Paying Agent in such manner as, in its discretion, it shall determine, except that so long as DTC or its nominee is the sole registered owner of the First Series A Bonds and the First Series B Bonds, the particular First Series A Bonds and the First Series B Bonds to be redeemed shall be selected by DTC, in such manner as DTC shall determine.
+If less than all of the Bonds of any maturity shall be called for redemption, the particular the Bonds to be redeemed shall be selected by the Paying Agent in such manner as, in its discretion, it shall determine, except that so long as DTC or its nominee is the sole registered owner of the Bonds, the particular Bonds to be redeemed shall be selected by DTC, in such manner as DTC shall determine.

-In case part but not all of any of the First Series A Bonds and the First Series B Bonds of any maturity shall be selected for redemption, then upon its surrender, there shall be issued without charge to the registered owner replacement bonds in any authorized denominations as specified by the registered owner.
-The aggregate principal amount of bonds so issued shall be equal to the unredeemed balance of the principal amount of the bond surrendered, and bonds so issued shall bear the same interest rate and shall mature on the same date as the bond surrendered.
-Should the State elect to redeem all or a portion of the First Series A Bonds or the First Series B Bonds, the State shall provide a redemption notice (i) by first class mail, postage prepaid, at least 30 days prior to the redemption date to each registered owner as identified within the Bond Register and (ii) as may be further required in accordance with the Continuing Disclosure Agreement; provided, however, that neither the failure to mail the redemption notice nor any defect in the notice shall affect the validity of the redemption proceedings.
+In case part but not all of any of the Bonds of any maturity shall be selected for redemption, then upon the surrender of the Bonds, there shall be issued without charge to the registered owners replacement bonds in any authorized denominations as specified by the registered owners.
+The aggregate principal amount of bonds so issued shall be equal to the unredeemed balance of the principal amount of the Bonds surrendered, and bonds so issued shall bear the same interest rate and shall mature on the same date as the Bonds surrendered.
+Should the State elect to redeem all or a portion of the Bonds, the State shall provide a redemption notice (i) by first class mail, postage prepaid, at least 30 days prior to the redemption date to each registered owner as identified within the Bond Register and (ii) as may be further required in accordance with the Continuing Disclosure Agreement; provided, however, that neither the failure to mail the redemption notice nor any defect in the notice shall affect the validity of the redemption proceedings.

-The redemption notice shall state: (1) whether either or both of the First Series A Bonds and the First Series B Bonds are to be redeemed in whole or in part and, if in part, the portions of the principal amount of each maturity of the First Series A Bonds and the First Series B Bonds to be redeemed; (2) the redemption date and the redemption price or prices; (3) that the First Series A Bonds and the First Series B Bonds to be redeemed shall be presented for redemption and payment on or after the redemption date at the principal office of the Paying Agent; and (4) that interest on the First Series A Bonds and the First Series B Bonds called for redemption shall cease to accrue on the redemption date.
+The redemption notice shall state: (1) whether either or both of the Bonds are to be redeemed in whole or in part and, if in part, the portions of the principal amount of each maturity of the Bonds to be redeemed; (2) the redemption date and the redemption price or prices; (3) that the Bonds to be redeemed shall be presented for redemption and payment on or after the redemption date at the principal office of the Paying Agent; and (4) that interest on the Bonds called for redemption shall cease to accrue on the redemption date.

-From and after the redemption date, if notice has been duly and properly given and if funds sufficient for the payment of the redemption price of the First Series A Bonds and the First Series B Bonds called for redemption are available on such date, the First Series A Bonds and the First Series B Bonds so called for redemption shall become due and payable at the redemption price or prices on the redemption date, interest on the First Series A Bonds and the First Series B Bonds shall cease to accrue, and the registered owners of the First Series A Bonds and the First Series B Bonds so called for redemption shall have no rights in respect thereof except to receive payment of the redemption price plus accrued interest to the redemption date.
-Upon presentation and surrender of the First Series A Bonds and the First Series B Bonds called for redemption in compliance with the redemption notice, the Paying Agent shall pay the redemption price of the First Series A Bonds and the First Series B Bonds so called for redemption are not paid upon presentation and surrender as described above, such bonds shall continue to bear interest at the rates stated therein until paid.
+From and after the redemption date, if notice has been duly and properly given and if funds sufficient for the payment of the redemption price of the Bonds called for redemption are available on such date, the Bonds so called for redemption shall become due and payable at the redemption price or prices on the redemption date, interest on the Bonds shall cease to accrue, and the registered owners of the Bonds so called for redemption shall have no rights in respect thereof except to receive payment of the redemption price plus accrued interest to the redemption date.
+Upon presentation and surrender of the Bonds called for redemption in compliance with the redemption notice, the Paying Agent shall pay the redemption price of the Bonds.
+If the Bonds so called for redemption are not paid upon presentation and surrender as described above, such bonds shall continue to bear interest at the rates stated therein until paid.